lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 "Yes, they do.
 They are capable of everything that your ponies can, and even more...
 Jealous, Celestia?"

 "Are you trying to compete our species?"
-Celestia chuckled.
+Celestia smiled.

-"What is a life, but a competition?"
+"Life is [b]all[/b] about competition."